carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 - "Edit the .Rmd files not the .md files"
 ---

-Once we know what our metagenome is made of, we can do the diversity analysis.
+Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.
-Here we can see the diversity α (within the group) and β (between groups).
+Here we will talk about the two most used diversity metrics, diversity α (within one metagenome) and β (between metagenomes).

-- α Diversity: It can be measured by calculating wealth, Eveness Shannon diversity index, Simpson diversity index, Chao1, etc.
+- α Diversity: It can be measured by calculating richness (e.g. number of different species), Eveness, or using a diversity index, such as Shannon's, Simpson's, Chao's, etc.

 - Diversity β: The difference (or distance) between two communities is measured.
 For example, Bray-Curtis dissimilarity, Jaccard distance or UniFrac are used.